Alexander Iolas: Career

-Iolas was one of the pioneers in the development of a "network" of art galleries, satellites of a central art gallery, by opening new Alexander Iolas Galleries in Geneva (1963), Paris (1964), Milan (1966), Zurich, Madrid and Rome.
+Iolas was one of the pioneers in the development of a "network" of art galleries, satellites of a central art gallery, by opening new Alexander Iolas Galleries in Geneva (1963), Paris (1964), Milan (1966), Zürich, Madrid and Rome.
 At the same time, he promoted Greek artists abroad, such as Nikos Hadjikyriakos-Ghikas, Vagis, Moralis and Tsarouchis.
 He also collaborated with the younger generation of Greek artists, such as Kostas Tsoklis, Pavlos, Takis, Akrithakis, Fassianos and Mara Karetsos, who had already started a career abroad.

 Iolas also published art catalogues, prefaced by, among others, André Breton and Pierre Restany, as well as collectible books of artists and poets in a limited number of copies (Max Ernst, Giannis Ritsos, Odysseas Elytis et al.).
 He donated artworks to large museums, such as the Metropolitan Museum of Art and the Museum of Modern Art in New York, the Georges Pompidou Center in Paris (donations in 1977), as well as the National Art Gallery of Athens (donation in 1971).

 Having obtained worldwide fame, Iolas often said that he would return to Greece in order to contribute to the progress of its artistic life.
 The fall of the Greek junta in 1974 had paved the way for this.
 He gradually closed down all his galleries but the one in New York, thus keeping his promise to Marx Ernst, to stop when he died.
 The fact that, during the '70s, many artists from the old guard died, people by whom Iolas had been nurtured and for whom he had deep love and respect, must have also played a significant role in his decision.
 In Greece, he collaborated with various galleries, such as the Zoumboulakis–Iolas Gallery, Medusa, Vicky Drakos, Athens Art Gallery, Skoufa et al.

+In 1982 he commissioned Warhol to do a series of colourful silkscreen prints of a Roman-era bronze head of Alexander the Great to correspond with the blockbuster exhibition of ancient art and artefacts The Search for Alexander.
+In 1984, Iolas donated 47 works of contemporary art from his personal collection to the Macedonian Museum of Contemporary Art, while he promised to donate more works.
+The same year, he commissioned Warhol to do a series of paintings after Leonardo da Vinci's The Last Supper.
+The works premiered in Milan just months before both men's deaths.

 From 1985 until his death in 1987, Iolas was treated with mistrust and malice from a large portion of the Greek press that created a vulgar image of him.
 He was even accused of illicit trade in antiquities, a case that did not reach the courts because of his death, while all other accusations were dropped as groundless.
-On the initiative of Costas Gavras, there has been, from abroad, an attempt to defend Iolas, which was co-signed by many internationally-recognized personalities, such as the Byzantinologist Helene Glykatzi-Ahrweiler.
+On the initiative of Costas Gavras, there has been, from abroad, an attempt to defend Iolas, which was co-signed by many internationally recognized personalities, such as the Byzantinologist Helene Glykatzi-Ahrweiler.

-In 1984, Iolas donated 47 works of contemporary art from his personal collectionto the Macedonian Museum of Contemporary Art, while he promised to donate more works.

-Also in 1984, he commissioned Warhol to do a series of paintings after Leonardo da Vinci's The Last Supper.
-The works premiered in Milan just months before both men's deaths.